Skip to navigation Skip to content

 Interaction of Temporary Cessation of Care (respite) and portability provisions for carer payments + Read more ...

-Where respite applies, insert the day following the last date of respite when the script stops to ask 'Do you know or the customer know of any event that will happen and cause them to lose entitlement to Carer Payment/Carer Allowance before dd/mm/yyyy?'
+Where respite will be fully depleted, when the script stops to ask 'Do you know or the customer know of any event that will happen and cause them to lose entitlement to Carer Payment/Carer Allowance before dd/mm/yyyy?', insert the day following the last date of respite.
 This date will appear in the letter issued when the script is finalised.
-Consider respite provisions independently and code manually where applicable.
-If the care receiver is going overseas without the carer, record the absence on the ABCE screen.

-Respite provisions do not apply when:
+Respite provisions do not apply when the carer:

 Respite provisions apply when: